Energy in Hawaii

 Hawi wind farm near Hāwī, Hawai'i, the Big Island.
 The wind farm has 16 Vestas V47-660 kW wind turbines for a total nameplate capacity of 10.56 MW.

 Energy in the U.S. state of Hawaii is produced from a mixture of fossil fuel and renewable resources.
 Producing energy is complicated by the state's isolated location and lack of fossil fuel resources.
 The state relies heavily on imports of petroleum; Hawaii has the highest share of petroleum use in the United States, with 67% of electricity generation in the state coming from petroleum in 2023, compared to less than 1% nationally.

 As of 2021 renewable energy made up 34.5% on Oahu, Maui and the island of Hawaii.

-As of September 2024, the average cost of electricity in Hawaii was $0.41 per kilowatt-hour second only to Californias average rate of $0.45 per kilowatt-hour.
+As of September 2024, the average cost of electricity in Hawaii was $0.41 per kilowatt-hour second only to California's average rate of $0.45 per kilowatt-hour.